 We all judge people base on the way their code of dress.

 If a guy walked into your shop and saw you dressed in white makeup, wild red hair, clown shoes, a red nose, baggy colorful pants, a bunch of balloons, and a painted-on smile, he'd probably quickly decide this guy is a clown.

-Dress codes were created because some employees don't notice any difference.
+Dress codes were created because some team members don't notice any difference.